Constitutional Sheriffs and Peace Officers Association

-The Constitutional Sheriffs and Peace Officers Association (CSPOA) is a political organization of local police officials in the United States who contend that federal and state government authorities are subordinate to the local authority of county sheriffs and police.
-Self-described constitutional sheriffs assert that they are the supreme legal authority with the power and duty to defy or disregard laws they regard as unconstitutional.
-As a result, they may sometimes be referred to as sovereign sheriffs.
+The Constitutional Sheriffs and Peace Officers Association (CSPOA) is a political organization of local police officials in the United States who contend that federal and state government authorities are subordinate to the authority of county sheriffs and police.

+Founded in 2011, the movement has some ideological similarities with the self-styled patriot movement and sovereign citizen movement, and some members of those movements also espouse "constitutional sheriff" ideology.
+They and their supporters may refer to themselves as "sovereign sheriffs".
 The movement is related to previous nullification and interposition notions, and promotes such efforts.

+The association has claimed that 300 of the 3,000 sheriffs in the U.S. are members of the organization.
 It has been described as far-right by the Southern Poverty Law Center.